CMPerniciaro/blackjack/specification.md

                   or 11.
 A player can then double their original bet and be dealt one more card.

-UI Specifications:
-- cards will have a flipping animation
-- pre-determined bet amounts on the screen
-- keyboard controls to select bets, choose moves, etc.
-- display wallet amount
-- win and lose message/animation

 1. Player is given starting "wallet" amount for betting
 2. Deck(s) are shuffled
 3. Player makes initial bet